pascme05/PyPowerSim/README.md

 As failure and mistakes are inextricably linked to human nature, the toolkit is obviously not perfect, thus suggestions and constructive feedback are always welcome.
-If you want to contribute to the PyPowerSim toolkit or spotted any mistake, please contact me via: p.schirmer@herts.ac.uk
+If you want to contribute to the PyPowerSim toolkit or spotted any mistake, please contact me via: p.schirmer@herts.ac.uk The following aspects will be improved in future version:
+- Temperature, current, and frequency dependencies for the load parameters
+- Calculation of long term mission profiles
+- Generation of efficiency maps for the converter operation range

 # License
 The software framework is provided under the Creative Commons Attribution-NonCommercial (CC BY-NC) license.